oliverjam/intro-to-accessibility/src/index.md

 #### Low-vision

-I have very low-vision and need to use a screen-magnifier.
+May need to use a screen-magnifier.

-I need an interface that shows things in context so I don't have to go searching the page.
-It also helps to have a logical content-flow as I can only see one thing at a time.
+- Show things in context
+- Logical content flow

 ---

 #### Blind

-I am blind and need to use a screenreader.
+Need to use a screenreader.

-I need an interface that does not present information solely visually.
-I need the content to be accessible programmatically so my screenreader software can access it and correctly describe the page to me.
+- Information isn't solely visual
+- Programmatic access to structured content

 ---

-### Hearing

----

 #### Hard-of-hearing

-I am hard-of-hearing and struggle to hear most things.
+May struggle to hear things.

-I need content that is provided in a text as well as audio form, so I can read it rather than struggling to listen.
-This includes transcripts and/or subtitles for video/audio content.
+- Provide text alternatives to audio content
+- Transcripts and/or subtitles

 ---

 #### Deaf

-I am deaf and cannot hear anything.

-British Sign Language is my first language, so I struggle to read and write English.
-Subtitles are difficult for me to follow so I prefer signed content.
+Cannot hear anything.
+Sign language may be first language

+- Subtitles can be hard to follow, may prefer signed content
-I also need an option for non-phone communication.
+- Option for non-phone communication

 ---

-### Motor

----

 #### Mild motor-impairment

-I have mild motor-impairment and struggle to use a mouse or touchscreen with fine control.
+May struggle to use a mouse or touchscreen with fine control.

-I need an interface that doesn't require me to exactly hit small targets to complete tasks.
-UI elements with lots of padding help me click them without frustration.
+- Large interactive targets
+- Lots of padding for links/buttons

 ---

 #### Medium motor-impairment

-I have medium motor-impairment and have to use a keyboard instead of a mouse.
+Have to use a keyboard instead of a mouse.

-I need an interface that clearly shows the elements I am focusing with the keyboard, and doesn't assume all users are able to click on things.
-A logical document flow also helps so my focus doesn't jump around the page as I navigate.
+- DON'T DISABLE FOCUS OUTLINES
+- Logical document flow so focus doesn't jump around
+- Ensure custom UI works without a mouse

 ---

 #### Severe motor-impairment

-I have severe motor-impairment and use voice-input instead of a mouse or keyboard.
+Uses voice-input instead of a mouse or keyboard.

-I need an interface that works with my custom speech-recognition software and has logical labels so I can describe what I want to interact with.
+- Test interface with speech-recognition software
+- Logical labels as they have to describe UI elements

 ---

-### Cognitive

----

 #### Dyslexia

-I have dyslexia and struggle to process written text or spell.
+May struggle to process written text or spell.

-I need inputs that don't require exact spelling to figure out what I meant.
-I also prefer content written in simple English that has clear subheadings dividing up sections.
+- Don't require exact spelling
+- Write content in simple English
+- Clear subheadings to divide content

 ---

 #### Autism

-I am on the autistic spectrum and struggle to process information.
+May struggle to process information.

+- Clear, descriptive interface
-I need an interface that is clear and descriptive without using idioms or figures of speech.
-I also prefer plain language and simple colours.
+- Avoid idioms or figures of speech
+- Maybe prefer plain language and simple colours

 ---

 #### ADHD

-I have attention deficit hyperactivity disorder and find it hard to concentrate.
+May find it hard to concentrate.

-I need an interface that doesn't distract me with unrelated pop-ups or information whilst I'm trying to focus on a task.
+- Don't distract the user!
+- No popups or alerts during important tasks

 ---

 #### Memory

-I have a poor memory and get easily confused.
+May struggle to remember previous information or get easily confused.

-I need apps not to require me to memorise information from previous steps.
-I'd also rather not have a time-limit to complete a task.
+- Don't require memorising info from previous steps
+- Avoid time-limits for task-completion

 ---